Kristen hails from Modesto, CA. She is self-employed, raises chickens in her backyard, and bakes her own bread.

 I know that all you want to do when you have cramps is curl up in bed and sleep it off.
 Unfortunately, this is only a temporary fix, and you can't stay in bed throughout your entire period.
 No one has that many sick days.
 Instead, get up and go for a walk.
 A little bit of mild exercise will stimulate your circulatory system, increasing blood flow to your muscles.
 This will help tame the cramps.

 This is the one that I hate most, but it's true.
 Caffeine, when consumed on a day that you're experiencing cramps, can actually make your cramps worse.
 Caffeine is a stimulant, and it speeds up your system.
-To get rid of your cramps, you want to slow it down and relax.
+To get rid of your cramps, you want to slow them down and relax.
 Sorry, but you'll need to opt for decaf until you're cramp-free.

 Drink Lots of Water

 Of course, this is something you should be doing anyway.
 Your body needs plenty of water to function properly, and dehydration can definitely worsen your menstrual cramps.
-If you are among those who don't like drinking water, try a flavored water (try to get one that isn't loaded with sugar), or maybe even decaffeinated tea.
-However you can keep yourself well hydrated, do it.
+If you are among those who don't like drinking water, try flavored water (try to get one that isn't loaded with sugar), or maybe even decaffeinated tea.
+However, you can keep yourself well hydrated, do it.